 (a) Wisdom The gift of wisdom is the ability to receive spiritual insight – a word of wisdom – that illuminates and brings clarity to situations.
 A word of wisdom helps us understand the Holy Spirit’s read on a specific situation.
 To have the wisdom that comes from above is to see earthly problems from a heaven perspective (Jas.
 3:17).
 A word of wisdom, which is specific, can be contrasted with a spirit of wisdom (Eph.
 1:17).

 (b) Wisdom is the ability to make good decisions and sound judgments.
 Wisdom is only as good as the knowledge on which it is based which is why we can distinguish between earthly and heavenly wisdom (Jas.
 3:15–17).
 Wisdom that comes from above refers to the insight and direction that comes from the Holy Spirit (John 16:13).

-(c) Word of knowledge.
-A word of knowledge from the Holy Spirit refers to revelation knowledge, often in the context of teaching (see 1 Cor.
-14:6).
-It is knowing something that the natural mind could not have figured out on its own.
+(c) Knowledge.
+The gift of knowledge is the ability to receive spiritual revelation – a word of knowledge – that helps us to know something that we could not have otherwise known.
 An example would be Ananias learning from the Holy Spirit that a man named Saul from Tarsus could be found praying in a house on Straight Street (Acts 9:11–12).
 Another example would be Peter learning from the Holy Spirit that three men were looking for him (Acts 10:19–20).
-A more general example is Paul’s understanding of the gospel of grace (Gal 1:11–12).
+Knowledge, in this context, refers to knowledge that comes by the spirit rather than through natural senses.

 1 Corinthians 12:13